EberteSampaio/EberteSampaio/README.md

 ## About Me

 - 🤔 I'm a software developer focused on back-end development, but currently exploring front-end technologies.
-I have strong willpower, a quick learning ability, dedication, and a passion for solving problems.
+I am a quick learner, i have strong willpower, dedication, and a passion for solving problems.
 - 🎓 Studying Information Systems at Instituto Federal Goiano.
 - 💼 Working as a Systems Developer at HPE AUTOMOTORES LTDA.
 - 🌱 Currently learning more about Java, Spring Boot, Angular, and DevOps.